Growing older at home is possible with the right kind of remodeling

 “My mother was in a wheelchair before she passed away in 2016 and my father was in a wheelchair part-time until he died at 97 years old in 2018,” says Piala.
 “I used to bring them to our house but the struggle with the wheelchairs up just a few steps was difficult and the in-law suite was inaccessible to them.”

-Now Piala and Belikove are in their mid-60s, and their experience with her mother has informed them on a series of new modifications to their home.
+Now Piala and Belikove are in their mid-60s, and their experience with her mother has informed them on new modifications to their home.
 They’ve added a first-floor primary suite, a wheelchair-accessible bathroom and an open kitchen to accommodate mobility issues they anticipate facing in the future.

-“While we’d been talking about this plan for a little while, [the coronoavirus] magnified the realization that we want to avoid assisted-living facilities if we can,” says Piala.
+“While we’d been talking about this plan for a little while, covid magnified the realization that we want to avoid assisted-living facilities if we can,” says Piala.

 More than three-quarters of adults age 50 and older want to stay in their homes as they age, according to a 2018 survey by AARP.
-Aging in place may be more appealing than ever with data showing that as much as 40 percent of the people who died from covid-19, the disease caused by the novel coronavirus, were residents or employees in nursing homes.
+Aging in place may be more appealing than ever with data showing that as much as 40 percent of the people who died of covid-19, the disease caused by the novel coronavirus, were residents or employees in nursing homes.

 “We’ve seen an increase in customers wanting to modify their homes to bring their parents to live with them, people who want to increase accessibility in their own homes and people who want to create space for a caregiver in their home,” says Jonas Carnemark, founder of Carnemark Design + Build, a remodeling and renovation firm in Bethesda, Md.